arjunbhakuninewgen/EmpathAI_auditor/AI_Impact_Summit_Application.md

 **No** - We utilize a hybrid approach:
 - **SLM Layer**: Heuristic-based Fast Critic for pre-filtering (rule-based, not ML)
-- **LLM**: Google Gemini 2.0 Flash for semantic analysis and code generation
+- **LLM**: Google Gemini 2.5 Flash-lite for semantic analysis and code generation

 ---